 1 Tbsp. apple cider vinegar

-1-2 tsp. agave nectar or honey depending on desired sweetness
+1-2 tsp. agave nectar, depending on desired sweetness

 3 Tbsp. water, or as needed

 hefty pinch of salt and pepper